NxtrCd/Instances-EDA-SSMZ/Readme.txt

 	     			Instances for the EDA-SSMZ
 ---------------------------------------------------------------------------------------------------

-The set of instances is composed of five classes, where each class has the following information:
+The set of instances is composed of five classes, where each class has the following characteristics:

 Class   WxH     Soil_samples
   1     6x7	   42